 Along with these, I always pack a book for each of my children, a magazine and some markers.
 We leave the screens at home and we don’t miss them!

 I hope this blog has given you some inspiration.
 Next week, I plan on writing a blog on travel activities for 9-12-year-olds, so if you have children that age, pop back in about a week’s time!
 Also, if your child likes games more than toys, you might like this Travel Games blog.
+Or, if you need to buy gifts for 8 year olds in the near future, you might like my gift ideas blog for 8 year olds here.

 Thanks for taking the time to read this and I hope you all have a wonderful summer, whether you stay at home or leave the country.